Postdoctoral Fellowships Program

 - Position them for success as tomorrow’s research leaders.

-- People who received their PhD before August 31, 2014 and who have experienced circumstances that have affected their research projects, professional career, or academic achievement since receiving their PhD are also eligible to apply.
-Such applicants will have to provide additional details outlining the nature and dates of these circumstances.
+- Applicants who received their PhD before more than three (3) years prior to the proposed start date and who have experienced circumstances or interruptions that have affected their research projects, professional career, or academic achievement since receiving their PhD are also eligible to apply

-- People who currently hold a postdoctoral position at Western or have previously held a postdoctoral position at Western are not eligible to apply.
+- Applicants who currently hold a postdoctoral position at Western, or have previously held a postdoctoral position at Western, are noteligible to apply.

 - Applicants cannot currently hold a permanent faculty position, or a faculty position leading to permanency.

-- Successful applicants cannot hold a postdoctoral position at another institution for the duration of this award.
-Applicants holding postdoctoral positons at another institution, if successful, will be expected to have formally ended such affiliations before the start date of this award.
+- Successful applicants cannothold a postdoctoral position at another institution for the duration of this award.

-- Applicants must secure written commitment of a qualified faculty member at Western who has the expertise, experience, and capacity to act as the Principal Supervisor of the Postdoctoral Scholar and their proposed project (see instructions for the “Supervisor’s Statement” attachment on the application form).
-Supervisors must also hold a research-eligible position at Western.
+- Applicants must secure written commitment of a qualified faculty member at Western who has the expertise, experience, and capacity to act as the Principal Supervisor.

 - Complete (i.e., all relevant fields are populated including the fields for identifying the source of the required matching funds);